 Most consumers look into taking out a private money loan because of the benefits of quick funding or fast processing times.
 Many of us know that this type of financing has high interest rates, but do you know the exact rates to expect come closing time?
 It’s important to realize what you’re getting into.
 That’s why you need to do research on all your lending options before you reach the underwriting process.
 You don’t want to get tangled up with shady lenders or companies that aren’t forthcoming with their rates.
-Pay very close attention to all of the inside information we have to offer you below as it’s critical to get the best lending terms from your hard money lender.
+Pay very close attention to information we have to offer you below.
+It’s critical to get the best lending terms from your private money lender.

 Yes, a few companies definitely gave the hard money loan industry a bit of a bad name in years past.
-But new rules, regulations, and new laws (as well as a considerable amount of new oversight) has helped to clean of the industry significantly.
-We hope you can now use the opportunities to compare different companies on our hard money list.
+But new rules, regulations, and new laws (as well as a considerable amount of new oversight) can help to clean out the finance and real estate industry.
+We hope you can now use the opportunities to compare different companies on our private money lender list.
 These lenders aren’t ranked in any specific order, but we try to list the benefits and drawbacks of each firm.
 Remember, anytime you’re working with an online company it’s important to know what their parameters are.
 Are they licensed to provide funding in your state?
 Can they provide upfront disclosures that show your interest rate and lending terms?
 These are the questions you need to ask any prospective lender that you’re thinking of working with.

-Hard money loans today are essentially nothing more than short-term loans secured by real estate and property, funded by private investors (or a pool of private investors) and are an alternative to conventional lenders like banks and credit unions.
-The overwhelming majority of these loans have a duration that stretched just 12 months, the loan terms can in some circumstances he stretched out to anywhere between two and five years.
-Monthly payments must include interests and at least some part of the principal, though the overwhelming majority of hard money loans are designed to be almost completely interest only payments with a “balloon payment” at the end of the term.
+Hard money loans are essentially nothing more than short-term loans secured by real estate and property.
+Most here in California are funded by private investors (or a pool of private investors).
+You can view these as an alternative to conventional lenders like banks and credit unions.
+The majority of these loans have a duration that stretches to 12 months.
+But the loan terms can stretch out anywhere between two and five years.
+Monthly payments must include interest and at least some part of the principal.
+Though the majority of hard money loans are designed to be interest only payments.
+You may see some advances with a “balloon payment” at the end of the term.

 Should I pay off my loan early to avoid the high interest rate

-Believe it or not, even though new rules and regulations have come slamming down on the hard money lending industry – and the lending industry in general – more and more people have the opportunity to take advantage of these kinds of loans today than ever before.
-Folks with all kinds of credit, including no credit and disastrous credit, have an opportunity to leverage hard money loan, giving everyone an equal shake at taking advantage of this financing opportunity that they might not have been able to in the past.
+Believe it or not, we continue to see new rules and regulations.
+Many effect the private money lending industry.
+Some will cause changes with the long term lending industry in general.
+More people have the opportunity to take advantage of these kinds of loans today than ever before.
+Folks with all kinds of credit can still seek out and find a private lender.
+You can even apply for funding with no credit history or a past bankruptcy.
+You have an opportunity to leverage a hard money loan.
+Give everyone an equal shake to take advantage of a financing opportunity.

 What Are The Typical Rates Your Seeing With Most Lenders

-Your interest rate is going to be entirely dependent upon the kind of hard money loan that you move forward with.
+Your interest rate is going to be dependent upon the kind of hard money loan that you move forward with.
 Most typical mortgages have rates that are locked in.
 You can learn more about interest rates and how the Government works with lenders at the CFPB website.
 They have a great resource that lets you explore rates and other aspects of the most common mortgage loans.
 Also note the specifics of your arrangement and the details of your repayment term as well as your balloon payment at the end of the term.
-But you should expect your hard money lending rate to fall anywhere between 8% and 18%.
-Your credit score isn’t going to disqualify you from the interest rate that you receive from hard money lenders, though it is going to be a determining factor as to how much interest you end up paying on these loans in the first place.
-The property you are purchasing and the property that is securing the loan will also be calculated into this equation, and the experience and repayment history of the person taking out the hard money loan will come into play as well.
+But you should expect your APR or lending rate to fall anywhere between 8% and 18%.
+Your credit score isn’t going to disqualify you from any financial transaction in California.
+Consider the interest rate you receive from a mortgage or private lender.
+It’s going to be a determining factor in the total cost of your business or commercial property.
+Take into account how much interest you end up paying on these loans in the first place.
+The property you purchase will secure the loan to your real estate transaction.
+You may experience a short term hit to your credit history if you apply with multiple online financial service companies.
 As we highlighted above, it’s always a good idea to shop around for the best possible interest rates when you’re taking advantage of this kind of funding.
-Just expect between 8% and 18% to be associated with this loan in most circumstances.
+Expect an annual percentage rate between 8% and 18% for this short term online loan in most circumstances.